analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad7124_console/ad7124_console.rst.txt

 Temperature sensing application using AD7124 can be found `here <https://www.analog.com/media/en/reference-design-documentation/reference-designs/CN0383.pdf>`__

 ====================
-AD7124 Mbed Firmware
+AD7124 Firmware
 ====================
-This section briefs on the usage of MBED firmware.
+This section briefs on the usage of firmware.
 This also explains the steps to compile and build the application using mbed and make based build.

 The software execution sequence for the AD7124 Firmware Example is shown below.
 This is a blocking application as it waits for